Content Marketing explained including strategy

 E-books are also an effective way of content marketing that create a lot of value for the consumer.
 This is about useful value, so the e-book should not be a 10-page advertisement.

 A popular example concerns e-books written by digital nomads who explain how they make their money while travelling the world.
 The e-books can often be downloaded in exchange for information about the user.
+You can also use an online self-publishing platform to reach other markets.

 Social Media Posts